FunkyFreshFo/Negative-Checker-Extension/README.md

 # About The Project

 In our current timeline where wars and plague outbreaks are happening, we should try not to make the world any more negative.
-On the internet where things are easier said than taken back, we should ensure that whatever we say are not negative.
+On the internet where things are easier said than taken back, we should ensure that whatever we say is not negative.

 **You might be wondering.
 How can we be less negative with what we say?**

-I have created a chrome extensions that measures the negativity level of anything that the user types through the use of Tensorflow models.
-Even though it might not detect all negativity due to our constantly evolving slang and language.
+I have created a chrome extension that measures the negativity level of anything that the user types through the use of Tensorflow models.
+Even though it might not detect all negativity due to our constantly evolving slang and language, every bit helps.

 ### Built With